- Garden Shop

 A compact and hardy pear that produces tasty golden-yellow fruit in late summer on an upright and vigorous tree; showy white flowers in spring; a great choice for the home orchard; highly disease resistant

-Kieffer Pear is a small tree that is commonly grown for its edible qualities.
+Kieffer Pear is a small tree that is typically grown for its edible qualities.
 It produces gold oblong pears (which are botanically known as 'pomes') with hints of chartreuse and white flesh which are usually ready for picking from early to mid fall.
 The pears have a sweet taste and a crisp texture.

 The pears are most often used in the following ways: